aadii0408/DuckOps/README.md

 ## Contributing 🤝
 Have ideas to improve the chatbot?
-Feel free to email me @achampan1@stevens.edu
+Feel free to email support.duck@gmail.com

 ## License 📜
 This project is licensed under the MIT License.